public abstract class UntypedPersistentActor extends UntypedActor implements Eventsourced, PersistenceIdentity

 it again.

-in specified order.
+events in specified order.
 This is equivalent to calling

-multiple times with the same handler
+persist[A](event: A, handler: Procedure[A]) multiple times with the same handler,

-are persisted atomically with this method.
+except that events are persisted atomically with this method.

-public <A> void persistAsync(A event, Procedure<A> handler)
+public <A> void persistAsync(A event,

-is called with the
+event.
+On successful persistence, handler is called with the

 persisted event.

-the persistent actor will continue to receive incoming commands between the
+Unlike persist the persistent actor will continue to receive incoming commands between the

-.
+call to persist and executing it's handler.
 This asynchronous, non-stashing, version of

 of persist should be used when you favor throughput over the "command-2 only processed after

-command-1 effects' have been applied" guarantee, which is provided by the plain persist(A, akka.japi.Procedure<A>)
+command-1 effects' have been applied" guarantee, which is provided by the plain persist(A, akka.japi.Procedure<A>) method.

 event is the sender of the corresponding command.
 This means that one can reply to a command

-sender within an event handler
+sender within an event handler.

-If persistence of an event fails, Eventsourced.onPersistFailure(java.lang.Throwable, java.lang.Object, long)
+If persistence of an event fails, Eventsourced.onPersistFailure(java.lang.Throwable, java.lang.Object, long) will be invoked and the actor will

 unconditionally be stopped.
 The reason that it cannot resume when persist fails is that it